hellerve/blog/wip/Implementing_the_Builder_Pattern_in_Carp.md

 context of Carp!

 We’re going to look at how building complex data types works in idiomatic Carp, and how we can make it even better using macros.
-Sounds good?
+Sound good?
 Alright, let’s go!

 ## Building things in Carp